-Jason Callaway is a senior solutions architect at Red Hat, specializing in secure cloud computing.
-In his current role, Jason is the technical lead working across the US Government agencies to help implement their cloud migration strategies.
+Specializing in secure cloud computing, Jason is the technical lead working across the US Government agencies to help implement their cloud migration strategies.
 Prior to joining Red Hat, Jason deployed the first mission OpenShift Platform as a Service environment in the Department of Defense.
-As a result of his work with PaaS frameworks, Jason has been focusing on the containerization of geospatial services in the interest of lowering the user and developer barriers to entry, see http://geopaas.io for details.
-Jason speaks frequently at open source and cryptography meetups, his blog is at https://blog.jasoncallaway.com.
+As a result of his work with PaaS frameworks, Jason has been focusing on the containerization of geospatial services in the interest of lowering the user and developer barriers to entry.
+Jason speaks frequently at open source and cyber security meetups, his blog is at https://blog.jasoncallaway.com.

 Active Java developer with a hands-on approach available for consulting and training.
 Brings an enterprise computing / business intelligence background to GIS and standards work.

-Serves on the Project Steering Committee of GeoServer, GeoTools and uDig projects.
-Outreach to new projects as a member of both the Open Source Geospatial Foundation and LocationTech Industry Working Group.
+Serves on the Project Steering Committee of GeoServer, GeoTools, JTS, ImageN and uDig projects.
+Outreach to new projects as a member of both the Open Source Geospatial Foundation and Eclipse LocationTech working group.